 This outline differs somewhat from the zonobiome outline, as the comparison shows (◘ Table M-2).

-If we compare the conditions on land with those in the oceans, we see that the production of the latter at t is only about one-third of that on land, although its area is almost three times greater.
+If we compare the conditions on land with those in the oceans, we see that the production of the latter at 60·109t is only about ⅓ of that on land, although its area is almost three times greater.
 It is also noticeable that the phytomass in the oceans is infinitesimal, especially in relation to the primary production, which is 300 times greater.
 This is understandable if one takes into account that the producers, the plants of the plankton, consist of unicellular organisms that are constantly dividing.
 In contrast, the primary production on land is only about 7% of the phytomass.

 ◘ Fig. M-1 Thermal zones and bioclimatic areas (modified from Bazilevich et al. (1970): 1 glaciers and firn areas; 2 Arctic zone; 3 boreal zone; 4-6 temperate zone: 4 humid areas, 5 semiarid areas, 6 arid areas; 7-9 subtropical zone: 7 humid areas, 8 semiarid areas, 9 arid areas; 10-12 tropical zone: 10 humid areas, 11 semiarid areas, 12 arid areas.